-In the event of an office closure for renovations or relocations, the employer may arrange for employees to work from home or an alternate location.
-The employer will cover any additional costs incurred by employees during the period when the regular constituency office is not available.
+In the event of an unexpected and/or unavoidable office closure, the Employer may arrange for employees to work from home or an alternate location.
+Where a closure lasts for more than five days, the Employer shall provide employees with appropriate equipment and technology, including the provision of any specialized equipment or technology that employees have been provided in the constituency office.
+The Employer will cover any reasonable additional costs incurred by employees_during the period when they are working remotely.